Katerina Kolozova

 Katerina "Katarina" Kolozova (/koʊˈlɒzoʊvə/; Катерина (Катарина) Колозова /mk/; born on October 20, 1969) is a Macedonian academic, author and philosopher.

-She is a director of and professor of gender studies and philosophy at the Institute of Social Sciences and Humanities, Skopje and a professor of the University American College Skopje, both in Skopje, North Macedonia.
+She is the co-director and faculty at the School of Materialist Research, an international interuniversity platform founded by Arizona State University - Center for Philosophical Technologies, TU Wien, Eindhoven Academy of Design and Institute of Social Sciences and Humanities-Skopje.
+She is also the director and professor of gender studies and philosophy at the Institute of Social Sciences and Humanities, Skopje and an affiliated professor at ATTP of the Technical University Vienna.
 She has been associated with speculative realism and has written about the non-philosophy of François Laruelle and the works of Karl Marx.
 She has been a member of the Organisation Non-Philosophique Internationale (International Organization of Non-Philosophy), with headquarters in Paris, France, since it was founded.
 She is a board member of The New Centre for Research & Practice of Grand Rapids, Michigan.

 Biography

 Kolozova defended her PhD The Hellenes and Death in April 1998.
 Her doctoral research entailed co-supervised work abroad with Jean-Pierre Vernant in Paris (EHESS: Centre Louis Gernet) for which she earned a scholarship from the French Ministry of foreign affairs, ISH Ljubljana co-supervised by Svetlana Slapasak.
 The international dimension of her PhD research entailed a year-long fellowship at the Gender Studies Department at the Central European University (CEU) in Budapest (now in Vienna), in the form of "Doctoral Support Program" for which she earned a full scholarship and a stipend from CEU.
 In 2009, Kolozova was a visiting scholar (post-doc with a Fulbright scholarship) at UC Berkeley working under the peer supervision of Judith Butler.

 Her teaching career started at her alma mater Ss.
 Cyril and Methodius University of Skopje as a graduate-level assistant professor in gender and communications studies–first appointment in the academic year of 1999–2000.

 Since 2021, Kolozova has been appointed Visiting Faculty at the Center for Philosophical Technologies at Arizona State University.
 She was a visiting scholar at the Department of Rhetoric at the University of California-Berkeley.
 Kolozova was a visiting professor at the University of Sarajevo and the University of Sofia.
 She is a visiting professor at the Political Studies Department of the Faculty of Media and Communications Singidunum University in Belgrade.

 In February 2022 (updated in February 2023), Kolozova was ranked #14 of the 25 most influential women in philosophy according to Academic Influence in the past 10 years.